Feyerabend/ABC80/README.md

 Also can be noted that almost half of the code is actually sound, grahics, presentation, ending, tunes, interactivity with questions/answers etc. That is, most of the code is not about the actual game logic.
-This is important from the standpoint of makes a game in this early era of video games is not only the time playing.
-It is about the whole experience, as they say.
+This is important from the standpoint of what makes a game in this early era of video games is *not only the time playing*.
+It is about *the whole experience*, as they say.